colton-gabertan/NSACodeBreaker2021/README.md

 ![image](https://user-images.githubusercontent.com/66766340/149039780-3fafe0cf-0e7b-45b7-b049-bd402ccc8b30.png)
 ![image](https://user-images.githubusercontent.com/66766340/149039980-0fc39b6c-f81e-4620-8a02-475ff3f3b0c4.png)

 From here, it looks like it will jump, which is what we don't want yet.
-We can change the value in `eax` with `set $eax = 0x0`.
-In order to bypass this control flow.
+We can change the value in `eax` with `set $eax = 0x0`, in order to bypass this control flow.
 In essence, we changed the value that gets stored into the variable that gets compared to 0xffffff, which in turn changed the execution of the program.
 We are now a bit closer to where we want to get.

 We can do this like so:
 ```